The Wheatsheaf Arms (also known as the Halfway House) was owned by the Sparke family in the 1830s.

-The license for the Wheatsheaf Arms was issued to William Sparke (b.
+The licence for the Wheatsheaf Arms was issued to William Sparke (b.
 1796) again in 1831.
-After Williams death, in June 1832 the license for the Wheatsheaf Arms was issued to Mary Ann Sparke in 1832 and 1833.
+After Williams death, in June 1832 the licence for the Wheatsheaf Arms was issued to Mary Ann Sparke in 1832 and 1833.

 The Wheat Sheaf Inn was popular with travellers for overnight stays and was patronized by many travellers, bishops and clergy amongst them for years to come.
 It was a recognized suitable place to transfer from the boat to land conveyances.
 Bishop Broughton, sometimes brought his own vehicle from Sydney to the Hexham landing'.
 The area about the Inn and wharf became widely known as 'Sparkies'.

-was granted a license for the Wheatsheaf Inn in 1838 with the location given on the license as Newcastle district.
+was granted a licence for the Wheatsheaf Inn in 1838 with the location given on the licence as Newcastle district.

-Edward Greenland moved to the Singleton district and was granted a license for St. John Tavern in April 1841.
+Edward Greenland moved to the Singleton district and was granted a licence for St. John Tavern in April 1841.